dalibo/from-oracle-to-postgresql/content.en/_index.md

 the database's schema, the third about rewriting queries, and the fourth (and last) about porting Oracle's PL/SQL procedures to PostgreSQL's PL/pgSQL functions.

-A migration project is often separated into three phases:
+A migration project is often separated into several phases:

+* evaluating database complexity with a cost assessment tool;
 * porting the database, with its data;
 * porting the program (queries, reports, stored procedures);
 * software testing: results comparison, regression testing, benchmarking, etc…

+The database complexity evaluation consits in estimating the effort represented by the database migration, its data and its stored procedures.
+Ora2Pg provides a common way to produce a cost assessment report for each candidate database.

-The porting of the database with its data is done with Ora2Pg.
+The porting of the database with its data is also done with Ora2Pg.
 As it has its complete [user's manual][ora2pg], the subject won't be covered by this document.
 Nevertheless, some of conversions performed by Ora2Pg are described in this guide.

 [ora2pg]: https://ora2pg.darold.net/documentation.html